Cryptosporidiosis is an intestinal infection. It can cause severe diarrhea in some people.

 - Antidiarrheal drugs

-- Nitazoxanide—a drug used to treat cryptosporidiosis.
-May not work if immune system is weak.
+- Nitazoxanide—This drug may not work if the immune system is weak.

 Wash your hands often, especially: